Brick Cleaning.

 Painted Brick Cleaning

 For external painted brick our sand jet system will almost certainly be our tool of choice – low dust and low damage (it is rare that repointing is necessary following our works).
 The system means that neighbours aren’t covered in abrasive (although some abrasive and paint debris is likely to end up downwind – nothing like the quantity that a traditional grit blast machine will generate) and paint is generally bound up in the damp sand and sloughs down the walls – to be scraped up at the end.
-This also means that metal contaminated paints (such as Lead based paints) can be cleaned without releasing the metals to the enviroment.
+This also means that metal contaminated paints (such as Lead based paints) can be cleaned without releasing the metals to the environment.
 There is a further advantage here in that the low consumption of the system means that metal contaminated waste is minimised.
+A full page on this website discussing painted brick cleaning can be found using this link.

 Traditional Dry Blasting of Brick